 Dominka is born into privilege – her parents a revered former musician and a revered academic – and she’s a child prodigy with the curious gift of synaesthesia.

 She studies at the Bolshoi Ballet Academy, until a rival ends her promising future.
 When her father dies, her uncle reels her into his dirty work before offering her a clerical role, which she rejects, demanding entry to the Foreign Intelligence Academy (AVR) – the first woman to be admitted.

 Book Dominika is fiercely idealistic and patriotic, wanting to serve her country in an elite job.
-She finds herself belittled as a female operative and abused and betrayed, before she turns double agent, whereas movie Dominika is more out for herself.
+She finds herself belittled as a female operative – and – abused and betrayed, she turns double agent.
+Movie Dominika is more out for herself.